 This was my sixth exam taken remotely through PearsonVue due to COVID-19.
 I gave myself a week to prepare and study when I scheduled the exam continuing to follow my pattern of giving myself a deadline to force the work needed to pass.

-Same procedure as the previous three experiences.
+Same procedure as the previous five experiences.
 I took the test in my home office.
 The night before I made sure to disconnect and clear out anything that might be an issue for the online proctor.
 I set up my laptop on my desk, provided pictures of my setup, driver’s license, and face, then sat in front of my computer while the proctor verified that everything was good to go.
 I never had to talk with them at all, the exam launched, and I cruised through it in around 45 minutes (you have a full hour for the test).

 Immediately after the test, I received my detailed score breakdown in various areas and was told that I passed.
 An e-mail shows up no more than an hour later with details on getting my certificate, claiming it on Acclaim, sharing it on LinkedIn, etc.